Children’s Party Games For Under Fives

-… but for most kids I think nothing quite beats a good old game of musical bumps :-)
+Entertainers can be brilliant, but in my book, nothing beats a good old game of musical statues!!

-We will certainly be having a whole load of good old fashioned children’s party games at my daughter’s upcoming birthday party in January.
+We will certainly be having a whole load of classic children’s party games at my daughter’s upcoming birthday party in January.

-But how do you organize children’s party games so it doesn’t all end in tears?
+But how do you organise children’s party games so it doesn’t all end in tears?

 Children’s Party Games Tips

-From my experience of our parties and the zillions of parties we seem to have been to the last two years, the best children’s party games are those in which no one goes out.
+From my experience of our parties and the bunch of parties we have been to in the last couple of years, the best children’s party games are those in which no-one goes out.

-So I liberally spray the children with stickers … what child doesn’t love a sticker? … during the game and give a proper prize to the winner at the end.
+So I liberally spray the children with stickers during the gam , show me a child doesn’t love a sticker?! .Then I give a bigger prize to the winner at the end.

 Favourite Children’s Party Games